 - Flash Light or Head Light – You will need this in the caves, remember we learned that it is as dark as the night.
 Get it on Jumia or Amazon

-- Shoes with Grip – Try and have shoes which not only have that desired grip but also breathable and light.
+- Shoes with Grip – Try and have shoes that not only have that desired grip but are also breathable and light.
 Some of the pathways are too steep and you can easily trip if you have the wrong shoe game.
 Get Merrel Hiking Shoes on Amazon or Skyview Boots on Jumia.

 - Fleece Jacket – It is in the forest and rain is inevitable at any given time.
 Though it did not rain when we visited but the previous day it had heavily.
 Get Fleece Jacket on Amazon or Jumia

-- Camera – Capture those memories that will stay generation after generations, thanks to technology we can keep our pics in soft copies unlike in the ’80s.
+- Camera – Capture those memories that will stay generation after generation, thanks to technology we can keep our pics in soft copies unlike in the ’80s.
 Get a Canon EOS 2000D on Amazon.

 - Refillable Water Bottle – Water is in plenty after all forests and mountains are the sources of water.
 Your water bottle will come in handy since you will be dehydrated.